-We haven’t really gotten deeply into the type of specific type of refutation that Nagarjuna makes, but yes, it’s based on Nagarjuna’s teachings.
+We haven’t really gotten deep into the specific type of refutation that Nagarjuna makes, but yes, it’s based on Nagarjuna’s teachings.

 It seems that voidness is explained in two ways, one way, like yours, can help us to live better, so to consider the impermanence of things will help to perceive things in a more adequate way.
 And the other way, like Nagarjuna’s, is that things don’t exist.

-This is certainly the way that we approach the understanding of impermanence, the change.
+This is certainly the way that we approach the understanding of impermanence, change.
 First, we have to understand the gross nonstaticness, or the gross impermanence, that eventually the relationship will end, either in death, or whatever, or eventually the computer will break.
-So we start with a grosser period, and then we may understand our relationship with somebody, let’s say, before we got married, and then after we got married before we had children, and then after we had children until the children grew up and left home.
-And sure, you understand it changing in larger periods, and then, eventually you can get it down to moment-to-moment changing.
-Understanding has to be in stages, and steps.
+We start with this grossest time period.
+Then we can think in terms of slightly shorter periods of time.
+We may understand our relationship with somebody has changed from let’s say before we got married, and then after we got married before we had children, and then after we had children until the children grew up and left home.
+And sure, we understand it changing in larger periods.
+But then, eventually, we can get it down to moment-to-moment change.
+Understanding has to be in stages and steps.

-To be able to be aware of things changing from moment to moment one needs to be quite sensitive.
-I think, in a relationship it’s a little bit easier, because while we’re having a conversation with somebody, you can see that the mood changes, the emotions change.
-Sometimes there’s good communication; sometimes you don’t really understand what the other person is saying or doing.
-So, in that particular example of a relationship, I think it’s a little easier to see moment-to-moment change than it is with our computer or our body.
+To be able to be aware of things changing from moment to moment, we need to be quite sensitive.
+I think, in a relationship, it’s a little bit easier because while we’re having a conversation with somebody, we can see that the mood and the emotions change.
+Sometimes there’s good communication; sometimes we don’t really understand what the other person is saying or doing.
+In that particular example of a relationship, I think it’s a little easier to see moment-to-moment change than it is with our computer or our body.

-But, to get back to our Nagarjuna question, to Nagarjuna always questioning, analyzing, so for instance, is there some substance that remains the same over this period of change?
-Like, for instance, milk changes into yoghurt, and yoghurt changes into cheese.
+To get back to your Nagarjuna question, Nagarjuna is always questioning, analyzing.
+So, for instance, is there some substance that remains the same over a period of change?
+Like, for instance, milk changes into yogurt, and yogurt changes into cheese.
 Well, is there some substance that has now changed into three different things, but is the same?
-Is the milk, and the yoghurt, and the cheese, are they the same thing, are they totally unrelated to each other?
+Is the milk, the yogurt and the cheese the same thing or are they totally unrelated to each other?
 How does cause and effect work?

-The same thing – Is there some relationship that’s basically our relationship, and then it’s changed, “before we’re married,” then “after we’re married?” and so on.
-Do we make it into a thing?
-Then you get into this really weird mental space of “You’re not relating to our relationship,” and “What is your relationship to our relationship?”
+Further, is there some relationship that’s basically “our relationship,” and then it’s changed, “before we’re married,” then “after we’re married?” and so on?
+Do we make it into a “thing?”
+If we do, then we get into this really weird mental space of “You’re not relating to ‘our relationship,’” and “What is your relationship to ‘our relationship?’”
 It starts to become very strange.
-Is there a basic relationship that has remained, always the same, and just the circumstances have changed, or “is our relationship totally different, after we had children?”
+Is there a basic relationship that has remained always the same, and just the circumstances have changed, or is our relationship totally different after we had children?

-So we start our understanding on grosser levels, something will eventually destroy, and end, and then smaller periods, and then smaller, moment-to-moment, and then, eventually, we have to get into the whole analysis of, “If things are changing from moment to moment, how does cause and effect work?” which then gets very, very profound and very subtle.
+We start our understanding on grosser levels; something will eventually destroy and end, and then smaller periods, and then smaller, moment-to-moment periods, and then, eventually, we have to get into the whole analysis of, “If things are changing from moment to moment, how does cause and effect work?”
+This then gets very, very profound and very subtle.

 As we get rid of our projections, we can see more and more clearly, how things really are.
 I wonder, how are they really?

-Well.
-The thing is, when one works with the understanding of voidness, in dealing with reality and differentiating and discriminating between reality and fantasy, one needs to go through stages of understanding.
+Well, the thing is, when we work with the understanding of voidness, in dealing with reality and differentiating and discriminating between reality and fantasy, we need to go through stages of understanding.
 Once we refute a very gross misunderstanding and projection, we have to see what’s left.
-Once we are able to accept what’s left, like for instance, that things are not stable, static, they’re changing from moment to moment – well, first that it’s going to end.
-The computer will eventually break, the car will eventually break.
-We have to accept that.
-Then you see what’s left.
+Once we are able to accept what’s left, like for instance, that things are not stable, static, they’re going to end – the computer will eventually break, or the car will eventually break – we have to accept that.
+Then, we see what’s left.